-The following is dedicated to Sue Blane (MBE) and her iconic designs for theatre and film.
+The following is dedicated to Sue Blane (MBE) and some of her iconic designs for stage and screen.

 The longest running cult film in history.
 To think it received terrible reviews and was mainly damned by faint praise, yet the fans have kept it alive.